10 productivity apps to make positive changes in 2024, tried and tested by us

 You are confined to 25-minute bursts of working

 Want to boost your productivity using the Pomodoro Technique?
-This is one of the best time management apps, along with being one of the best productivity apps.
-It involves 25-minute stretches of working, with five minutes of rest in between, and was developed by Francesco Cirillo in the 1980s.
-The idea behind it is that regular breaks prevent mental exhaustion and help you get more done overall.
+This is one of the best apps for managing your time, along with being one of the best productivity apps.
+It enables 25-minute stretches of working, with five minutes of rest in between.
+The technique was developed by Francesco Cirillo in the 1980s and the idea behind it is that regular breaks prevent mental exhaustion and help you get more done overall - an idea that's been proven by researchers time and time again/

 The BeFocused app is designed around this precise productivity hack.
-It is already set up with a 25-minute timer that you just need to press start on.
+It's already set up with a 25-minute timer that you just need to press start on.
 Alternatively, you can select tasks in the in-built to-do list and the clock immediately gets ticking.

 While I found it was great for those who want to stick to the technique in its purest form, it's not flexible for tasks that you may want to focus on for longer than 25 minutes.
 Additionally, although the free version of the app gives you the majority of the benefits, upgrading removes the on-screen adverts and automatically backs up your account daily.